Suggested Searches

 Moon Maps for the next International Observe the Moon Night will be available closer to the event date (September 19, 2026).

-To find tips for observing the Moon every day of the year, visit our Daily Moon Guide.
+To find suggestions for observing the Moon every day of the year, check out our Moon Viewing Tips and visit our Daily Moon Guide.

 2025 Moon Maps